acoustic-warfare/beamforming-lk/README.md

 Configurations can be made to the `config.yaml` file.
 All settings will be converted to config files in respective languages in `src/`. ***Do not edit any other config.\* file*** since they will be overwritten on next build.

+Configurations may need to be done for realtime sound recording in the `daemon.conf` file.
+The current standards should work for most machines.

 ## Building

 Building the project is the same for within the Docker container and normal installation.